 Overall the ride would have rated about a nine out of ten for me were it not for the one major issue, namely the restraint system.
 The over the shoulder restraints frankly hurt, particularly when the cars changed direction both during the drop and after the underground tunnel.
 If anyone from the park is reading this I'd strongly encourage the investigation of some softer padding; until then, it might be no harm to advise people to remove earrings.

-Jet lag precluded us from doing too much more today, though we did take a spin on the Jozi Express to see how it was aging.
+Jet lag precluded us from doing too much more today, though we did take a spin on the Jozi Express to see how it was ageing.
 It was definitely more bumpy than I remembered, but having said that it was brand new on my last visit, so that is probably inevitable.
 We also tried the recently refurbished 4D Theatre; the film in use was the standard Panda Vision one, which we both enjoyed.